timothyb0912/blog/_posts/2022-02-28-Lemonade-from-lemons.md

 Next, I further combine the NVC template with three other communication patterns.
-The first additional pattern is the use of [Given-When-Then](https://martinfowler.com/bliki/GivenWhenThen.html) template for stating one's obervation of what is happening.
+The first additional pattern is the [Given-When-Then](https://martinfowler.com/bliki/GivenWhenThen.html) template for stating one's obervation of what is happening.
 This template is frequently used in software design and business to describe a system's desired behavior